Windower/docs/_pages/cli.md

 | `-u|--update` | Forces an update, and implies `--hide` and `--quit`.
 Will update even if other Windower instances are running.
 May corrupt running instances. <br>Default: Not set. |

 ## Technical Arguments
+These arguments are not meant to be used outside of a debugging context.

 | Argument | Description |
 |:---|:---|
 | `--debug` | Sets the internal debug flag, passed onto plugins.
 Unspecified use case, not meant for users. <br>Default: Not set. |